Indonesia Film

 Short answer: Yes.

 Better answer: We here at Jungle Run fix things before they break.
-It’s called location management.
+We collaborate with you for seamless production and location management throughout the production process.

-The legal answer: As of 2021, Indonesian law requires that foreign producers work under the umbrella of a locally registered company, specifically one in good standing with the Film Development Center (now under the new Ministry of Creative Economy) for the provision of production services.
+The legal answer: As of 2021, Indonesian law requires that foreign producers work under the umbrella of a locally registered company, specifically one in good standing with the Film Department (under the Ministry of Education and Culture) for the provision of production services.

 Jungle Run Licenses